 Based on the outlined methodology in this section, the 'S'-category is populated for all ice winters and shown in Table 5-7 for the subcategories needed in Section 6.4.2.
-Please note that the number of days with competent ice is less than the sum of the days in the 'S'-categories shown in Table 5-7 for some of the winters before 1983.
-This is due to the winter paring exercise and will be further discussed in Section 6.4.2.
+Please note that the number of days with competent ice is less than the sum of the days in the 'S'-categories shown in Table 5-7 for some of the winters.
+This is discussed in Section 6.4.2.